borting/borting.github.io/_posts/2022-04-26-80211az-next-generation-positioning.md

 The FTM procedure provides 4 mechanisms for measurement exchange:
-* EDCA based exchange of Fine Timing Measurement frames
+* EDCA based ranging measurement exchange
 	* location estimates are based on ToD and ToA of the exchanged FTM frames and their corresponding Ack
-* Trigger based (TB) measurement
+* Trigger based (TB) ranging measurement exchange
 	* location estimates are based on the execution of the trigger based measurement exchange
 	* allows for the execution of the measurement exchange between a responding STA (RSTA) and multiple initiating STAs (ISTAs) at the same time
-* Non-Trigger based (non-TB) measurement
+* Non-Trigger based (non-TB) measurement exchange
 	* location estimates are based on the execution of the non-TB measurement exchange
-* Passive triggered based (TB) Ranging measurement
+* Passive triggered based (TB) Ranging measurement exchange
 	* determine its location based on periodic measurement reports from other STAs that execute the passive TB ranging measurement exchange amongst themselves

 Optionally enable security parameters enabling mechanisms to ensure that the measurement exchange is executed with the intended peer: